What is LTE? LTE Meaning, How It Works and Why It Still Matters

 Keeping LTE on is usually better, as it provides faster speeds and more reliable connectivity than older networks.
 However, turning it off can save battery life or improve stability in weak-signal areas where LTE coverage is inconsistent.

-What does LTE on a phone mean?
+What does LTE mean on my phone?

 Does LTE work during power outages?